sara-nl/clouddocs/vm-scratch-fedora-cloud.markdown

  * Click on the _Advanced options_ dropdown area.
 There, you must fill in:
   * In _Device prefix_, type `vd`
   * In _Driver_, type `qcow2`
 1. **On the HPC Cloud UI:** Click on the green _Create_ button at the bottom of the form, and an `image` with the name you wrote on the form will appear on the images table, in status LOCKED.
-It will remain in that status until the UI has finished copying the file from Fedora's servers to the new HPC Cloud.
+It will remain in that status until the UI has finished copying the file from Fedora's servers to the HPC Cloud.
 Then it will change to READY.

 ## Make a `template` using that `image`